 Mummy-shaped sleeping bags offer a narrow shoulder and hip space in order to maximize warmth and reduce weight.
-Mummy sleeping bags are suitable for backpackers and car-campers.
-Backpacking sleeping bags are quite different than camping sleeping bags because they are more lightweight and can be packed easily.
+Mummy sleeping bags are suitable for backpackers and

 The double-wide sleeping bags are meant to fit two people at once.
 It can be combined with an air mattress or foam sleeping pad to get a more comfortable sleep.
 The usual double-wide sleeping bag can be zipped and separated to create two individual sleeping bags.
 Double-wide bags are available in rectangular, semi-rectangular, and mummy style.

 There are three main types of insulation and each of them will cost differently due to their insulating power and materials.

 - Synthetic Insulation – Made from polyester, this insulation is quick-drying, non-allergenic, durable, and less expensive.